whitneyburton/portfolios/students/1701-back/jonathan_kidd/20170420-jonathan-kidd-m2.markdown

 > **Bike Share**
 >* Using Sinatra, our team of four built an app that analyzed and displayed data about a Bike Sharing program in San Francisco.
 >* This was a chance to practice CRUD-ing resources and an introduction to the power of ActiveRecord.
-I found ActiveRecord queries to be the most challenging part of the project, as it was tempting to fall back on Ruby to get our calculations done, but it spurred me to take a greater interest in learning more ActiveRecord, and I think the way objects relate and can by queried by AR is much more solid now.
+I found ActiveRecord queries to be the most challenging part of the project, as it was tempting to fall back on Ruby to get our calculations done.
+In the end, though, the challenge (and 2 AR category during the assessment) spurred me to take a greater interest in learning more ActiveRecord, and I think I am much more solid on the way objects relate and the many ways they can be queried.

 > **Little Shop of Orders**
 >* Our team of four built a shop for 'mingled' animals, using Rails.
 The instructor acted as a Product Owner who delivered user stories in chunks, and also gave us feedback along the way.